 Client.zbd: verbosity 2 multiuse true logfile './client.log' server false compression zlib:9 keygenlevel 2 serverhost 172.22.22.61 include "mywin.key"

 In order to authenticate and encrypt the request from all the Zebedee clients, the below command has to be used.

 Assuming that in the server side the service is offered in the TCP port 2000.
 The tunnels can be created for each client application using a different local port.

-This command will create a encrypted tunnel, it can be tested either using telnet or an application specific client
+This command will create an encrypted tunnel.
+You can test it either using telnet or an application specific client.